 - Closing the deal and welcoming your new executive — the overall process of this usually lasts for 30 days to 2 months.
 After choosing the executive picked by the headhunters, you can discuss the company and contractual arrangement with the newest executive.

 By having these three secrets for an executive search firm, your client will feel that they are in good hands and at the same time make them feel like they’re not wasting resources and money:

-- Engage and mobilize your team’s leaders — the hiring manager needs to use their connections in order to target a certain network who can fill the pipeline with qualified candidates — this includes existing leaders on the team, investors, advisors, board members and other stakeholders.
+- Engage and mobilize your team’s leaders — the hiring manager needs to use their connections in order to target a certain network that can fill the pipeline with qualified candidates — this includes existing leaders on the team, investors, advisors, board members and other stakeholders.

 - Do your deep-dive research — this might seem an obvious step, but having a deep and comprehensive analysis will be the differing factor to be able to find the most fitting candidate.
-By doing a deep-dive research, the firm can fully grasp the role and the qualifications of people who would fit in it.
+By doing deep-dive research, the firm can fully grasp the role and the qualifications of people who would fit in it.
 Having a recruiter with the best awareness (knowing the ins and outs of the business itself) should lead this since he/she comprehends the process of the business.

 - Find and utilize the best external help for you — by having an independent consultant in where you have a trusted person in there, these consulting companies might be able to do a better job in looking for the better candidate.
 This will entail and ensure that you are not just picking a candidate just to fill the pipeline.
 One factor that you have to ensure is that you bring them as soon as possible for them to know the research portion of your process and overall be a true extension of your own team.
 There will be times where you will be hesitant of this step and think to yourself that bringing in someone externally will mean that you failed, but that kind of mindset will just bring the executive search firm and your client down.